piotrb9/telegram-assistant-openai/README.md

-# ETH Wallet Analyzer
+# Telegram Assistant

-Your personal AI assistant acting like a casual Telegram user.
+Your personal AI assistant acts like a casual Telegram user.
 It can do tasks like any Telegram member such as:
 - joining a channel/group
 - leaving a channel/group
 - sending a message to a user
 - commenting on channel posts
-- checking if its a member of a channel/group
+- checking if it is a member of a channel/group
 - showing a conversation history with a user/from a group or channel

-It also works with a simple database where it saved the data about the joined groups, channels/groups currently following and their messages.
+It also works with a simple database where it saves the data about the joined groups, channels/groups currently following and their messages.
 The bot writes the SQL query on its own, so it can do ANY task related to the database (like dropping the table)!

 ## Preview